just-max/variable-font-demo/README.md

 - All two icons on the page are from [Material Icons](https://fonts.google.com/icons)
 - For adapting the bottom margin to the descender height [opentype.js](https://opentype.js.org/) is used to parse the font file.
 - Sliders are made with [noUiSlider](https://refreshless.com/nouislider/).
+- For splitting text into graphemes (and avoid splitting combining characters from the character they modify) we use [grapheme-splitter](https://github.com/orling/grapheme-splitter).